 - If left overnight, is security provided in the exhibit hall?

 - If shipping supplies is necessary, does the facility accept shipments?

 - Distribute Flyers

 - Tell your friends and kin to visit your booth

-- Announce on openSUSE Mailing Lists
+- Announce on openSUSE Mailing Lists and social media channels

 - If you are a part of your LUG tell them too

 - Add the booth to the Events List

 A Checklist of items that before leaving for the booth

 - Power adapters (if travelling internationally)